yashaslokesh/dotfiles/README.md

 Add new files to `Makefile` and create new commands

-In order to setup the dotfiles, from the base directory, run `install`
+In order to setup the dotfiles, from the base directory, run `make install`